tidymodels/tidymodels.org-legacy/content/packages/index.md

 ### [Tune, compare, and work with your models](/learn/work/)

+* To integrate predictions from many models, the [stacks](https://stacks.tidymodels.org/) package provides tools for stacked ensemble modeling.

 * [probably](https://probably.tidymodels.org/) has tools for post-processing class probability estimates.

 * The [tidyposterior](https://tidyposterior.tidymodels.org/) package enables users to make formal statistical comparisons between models using resampling and Bayesian methods.